RAKU FIRING WORKSHOPS

 UPCOMING CLASSES

-You will learn basic hand-building techniques and produce at least one piece to be bisqued, glazed and Raku-fired.
-In the second session we will glaze fire our hand-built work in a wood-fired Raku kiln.
-Be prepared to cut some wood and stoke the kiln to reach a glowing temperature of 1950 F. within an hour.
-The post are pulled out red-hot and quick cooled for completed pots that afternoon.
+In the first session we will learn basic hand-building techniques and produce pieces to be bisqued, glazed and raku-fired.
+In the second session we’ll glaze fire our hand-built work.
+Be prepared to cut some wood and stoke the kiln to maintain temperature of 1950° F. The pots can be completed in the afternoon.
+This workshop is kid friendly for 12 years and above.

 The propane RAKU kiln uses a common weed burner attached to a 40 lb. propane tank.
 The kiln is constructed out of insulating 2000°F firebrick and isulating fiber.
 The lid to the kiln is made out of insulating fiber on a wire mesh for easy removal.